 Make sure to come hungry to Chinatown.
 If eating isn’t one of your top things to do in Bangkok it should be, and Chinatown is heaven for food lovers.

-Be sure to check out Ann Guay Teow Kua Gai for a brilliant Thai Chinese special of fried flat noodles.
+Be sure to check out Ann Guay Teow Kua Gai for a brilliant Thai Chinese special of fried flat noodles, plus the famous Patonggo stalls for a delicious fried dessert.
 It’s in our guide to the best eats in Bangkok along with a map.

 4. Cook like a professional, with Poo